 Once you reach the pavilion, I would highly recommend that you continue walking on the same path that heads towards Pak Kok Tsui, a small peninsula that offers stunning views of Cheung Chau and Lamma Island (on a clear day).

 If you continue down this path, you’ll reach Tung Wan Tsai Beach, a small secluded beach that hardly anyone comes to.
-Even if you don’t go down to the beach, the views from steps are simply amazing.
+Even if you don’t go down to the beach, the views from the steps are simply amazing.

-5. Walk along the Mini Wall Trail
+Explore the Mini Great Wall Trail

-6. Explore Cheung Po Tsai Cave
+Dare yourself to enter the Cheung Po Tsai Cave

 Cheung Po Tsai served as an officer of the pirate chief Cheung I-sao and later his widow.
 However, in 1809 his fleet was defeated by the Portuguese Naval Army.
 After his capture, Cheung Po Tsai joined the military and quickly rose in their ranks too.